whaakman/azure-docs.nl-nl/articles/azure-monitor/insights/vminsights-onboard.md

         <Optional> Set this flag to trigger update of VM instances in a scale set whose upgrade policy is set to Manual

     -Approve [<SwitchParameter>]
-        <Optional> Gives the approval for the installation to start with no confirmation prompt for the listed VM's/VM Scale Sets
+        <Optional> Gives the approval for the installation to start with no confirmation prompt for the listed VMs/VM Scale Sets

     -WorkspaceRegion <String>
-        Region the Log Analytics Workspace is in Suported values: "East US","eastus","Southeast Asia","southeastasia","West Central US","westcentralus","West Europe","westeurope"
+        Region the Log Analytics Workspace is in Supported values: "East US","eastus","Southeast Asia","southeastasia","West Central US","westcentralus","West Europe","westeurope"
         For Health supported is: "East US","eastus","West Central US","westcentralus"

     -WhatIf [<SwitchParameter>]